nnethercote/Rust-CUDA/guide/src/guide/getting_started.md

   is unsound.
 The reason being that rustc assumes `&mut` does not alias.
 However, because every thread gets a copy of the arguments, this would cause it to alias, thereby violating this invariant and yielding technically unsound code.
 Pointers do not have such an invariant on the other hand.
 Therefore, we use a pointer and only make a mutable reference once we are sure the elements are disjoint: `let elem = &mut *c.add(idx);`.
-- We check that the index is not out of bounds before doing anything, this is because it is common to launch kernels with thread amounts that are not exactly divisible by the length for optimization.
+- We check that the index is not out of bounds before doing anything, because it is common to launch kernels with thread counts that are not exactly divisible by the length for optimization.

 Internally what this does is it first checks that a couple of things are right in the kernel: